chadpopik/CAPPIBARAS/README.md

 - TODO 2: Add zdistributions for CMASS

+FFTs:
+- TODO 1: test mcfit for forward/backward equivalency
+- TODO 2: understand better Emily's Hankel transform

 Profiles:
 - TODO 1: Various two-halo checks and tasks: how to handle the FFT? whether to take in functions or array for Plin?
 Specify the model?
 Check for mass definitions?

 Measurements:
-- TODO 1: Find better source of Schaan measurements/covariances and dust model (just using Emily's TNG for now).
-Also why is the covariances off from the error, shouldn't they be the same?
+- TODO 1: Find better source of Schaan measurements/covariances and dust model (covariances off from the error?), and dust profile
-- TODO 2: What are the units on the beam response and how should it be converted?
-Using it raw isn't right.
+- TODO 2: Find beam and response for Henry and Boryana measurements
-- TODO 3: Find Liu response, and probably have to figure out conversions same as TODO 2.
-- TODO 4: Find dust model to use for Liu, just using Emily's TNG file for now.
-- TODO 5: Ask about dust file, should it be negative?
-- TODO 6: Find beam and responses for boryana measurements
+- TODO 3: Find dust profile for Henry and Boryana measurements

-FFTs:
-- TODO 1: test mcfit for forward/backward equivalency
-- TODO 2: understand better Emily's Hankel transform

 ForwardModel: